mkhan45/SIMple-Gravity/README.md

 The goal is for this to run on the web and to otherwise be as easily accessible as possible.

-Right click to show the GUI and press escape to hide it.
-Right clicking on a body shows a body-specific GUI.
+Right click a body to edit it and graph its properties.

+The GUI uses `imgui-rs`; using it you can create new bodies, adjust existing bodies, or change variables like the timestep.

 # gifs